AlEscher/pwndbg-gui/README.md

 3. Run `python start.py`
    - This will create a virtual environment and install the needed dependencies
    - On Debian/Ubuntu systems, you may need to previously install `python3-venv`
    - If you want to attach to running programs, GDB needs to be started with sudo.
-To do this, run `python start.py --sudo` and enter your sudo password when prompted
+To do this, copy `~/.gdbinit` into `/root` and run `python start.py --sudo` and enter your sudo password when prompted

 ## Features